bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 #### Presentation Layer Key Responsibilities

-##### Input Handling and Validation

-The presentation layer receives requests from external sources (HTTP requests, user input, messages) and performs initial validation like format checking, required field validation, and basic data type conversion.
+- **Input Handling and Validation**: The presentation layer receives requests from external sources (HTTP requests, user input, messages) and performs initial validation like format checking, required field validation, and basic data type conversion.
 This is only structural validation, not business rule validation.

-##### Request Translation

-It converts external requests into commands, queries, or DTOs that your application layer understands.
+- **Request Translation**: It converts external requests into commands, queries, or DTOs that your application layer understands.
 For instance, transforming HTTP POST data into a `CreateGymMemberCommand` object.

-##### Response Formatting

-Takes the results from your application layer and formats them appropriately for the consumer, serializing to JSON, rendering HTML views, formatting console output, so on.
+- **Response Formatting**: Takes the results from your application layer and formats them appropriately for the consumer, serializing to JSON, rendering HTML views, formatting console output, so on.

-##### Authentication and Authorization

-Handles user authentication (verifying identity) and often the first level of authorization (checking if a user can access an endpoint), though business level authorization should remain in deeper layers.
+- **Authentication and Authorization**: Handles user authentication (verifying identity) and often the first level of authorization (checking if a user can access an endpoint), though business level authorization should remain in deeper layers.

-##### Error Handling and Translation

-Catches exceptions from inner layers and translates them into appropriate responses for the consumer (HTTP status codes, user-friendly error messages, etc).
+- **Error Handling and Translation**: Catches exceptions from inner layers and translates them into appropriate responses for the consumer (HTTP status codes, user-friendly error messages, etc).

-##### Dependency Injection Configuration

-Often responsible for wiring up the dependency injection container and configuring how different layers glue together.
+- **Dependency Injection Configuration**: Often responsible for wiring up the dependency injection container and configuring how different layers glue together.

 #### What the Presentation Layer Does NOT Do

-##### Business Logic

-Never implement business rules, calculations, or domain-specific operations.
+- **Business Logic**: Never implement business rules, calculations, or domain-specific operations.
 The presentation layer shouldn't know that "premium customers get 10% discount" or "orders over $100 qualify for free shipping."

-##### Data Access

-Should never directly query databases, call external APIs, or handle data persistence.
+- **Data Access**: Should never directly query databases, call external APIs, or handle data persistence.
 All data operations should flow through the application layer.

-##### Complex Validation

-While it can check if an email field contains an "@" symbol, it shouldn't validate business rules like "users can only have 5 active subscriptions."
+- **Complex Validation**: While it can check if an email field contains an "@" symbol, it shouldn't validate business rules like "users can only have 5 active subscriptions."

-##### State Management

-Shouldn't maintain business state between requests (beyond basic session/authentication data).
+- **State Management**: Shouldn't maintain business state between requests (beyond basic session/authentication data).
 Each request should be stateless from a business perspective.

-##### Cross-Cutting Concerns Implementation

-While it might trigger logging or caching, the actual implementation of these concerns should be handled by infrastructure components, not embedded in presentation logic.
+- **Cross-Cutting Concerns Implementation**: While it might trigger logging or caching, the actual implementation of these concerns should be handled by infrastructure components, not embedded in presentation logic.

 #### API Controllers and Endpoints